A nonprofit advancing the arts for health & well-being

 creativity can heal

 Dose of Arts shows up in many forms.
-Some are programs we've built.
-Some are partnerships we've activated.
-Some are conversations we've started.
+Some are programs we have built or are planning to launch soon.
+Some are partnerships we've activated or hope to activate.
+Some are conversations we want to start.
 All of them move the same mission forward.

 🎵